 Note: If using FreeFlow® Make Ready 2.0+ workflow and the client is set to run with High Security mode, you need to enable the SSL/TLS option on the FreeFlow® Print Server platform.
 There is NO dependency on the FreeFlow® Print Server Security Profiles to establish a secure connection between the client and server.
-You can establish a secure connection between the FreeFlow® Make Ready client and FreeFlow® Print Server platform even if the Security profile is set to 'OS Only'.
+You can establish a secure connection between the FreeFlow® Print Server platform even if the Security profile is set to 'OS Only'.